 Unfortunately, while the scroll wheel has L/R tilt buttons for horizontal scrolling, it doesn't unlock for a quicker free-scrolling mode, which is disappointing if you frequently deal with long documents or web pages.
 Also, while it has robust companion software to program buttons and adjust CPI settings, there's no option to increase the polling rate, which isn't high enough to produce smooth cursor movements for gaming.
 Altogether, this is a very ergonomic and customizable option for everyday browsing or productivity work.

-There's a dedicated niche of gamers who prefer using trackball mice for different genres, but up until recently, trackball mice designed with gaming in mind have been few and far between.
-Thankfully, we've seen more gaming-oriented trackballs lately.
+There's a dedicated community of gamers who prefer using trackball mice for different genres, but up until recently, trackball mice specifically designed for gaming have been few and far between.
 The best we've tested is the GameBall Mouse.
 Most importantly, it has good click latency, and unlike nearly all other trackball mice, it has a polling rate of 1000Hz, which is the current standard among gaming mice.

 It has a true ambidextrous design that's comfortable in hand for all hand sizes using a palm grip whether you're right- or left-handed, and there's a sloping palm rest that's long enough to accommodate your entire palm.
-There are three buttons on either side and a tactile scroll-ring surrounding the trackball.
+There are three buttons on either side and a tactile scroll ring around the trackball.
 The left side of the scroll ring controls horizontal scrolling, and the right side controls vertical scrolling.
-Note that this is also a wired mouse, and while this isn't super important as the mouse stays put during use, it makes it more cumbersome to use in transit or away from your home setup.
+Note that this is also a wired mouse, and while this isn't super important as the mouse stays put during use, it makes it a more cumbersome option to use on the go or away from your home setup.

-Unfortunately, while it has a maximum polling rate of 1000Hz, it only has five CPI presets, and it lacks dedicated software for button mapping, sensor adjustment, or other customization.
+Unfortunately, while it has a maximum polling rate of 1000Hz, it only has five CPI presets, and it lacks dedicated software for programming buttons or adjusting sensor options.
 Additionally, while the click latency is the lowest we've tested among trackball mice, it isn't as low as premium conventional gaming mice.
 We don't recommend it for fast-paced, reaction-based titles like competitive FPS games.
 This mouse is still your best bet if you're a gamer who prefers trackball designs.

-This mouse has the same overall shape and design as the other one mentioned.
-However, it doesn't have an included tilt plate and has fewer buttons.
-It connects wirelessly with a USB receiver or via Bluetooth, and it uses a single AA battery for power, which Logitech advertises will provide up to 24 months of power.
-It also has a very accurate sensor and customization software to create profiles, remap buttons, and adjust CPI settings.
+This mouse connects wirelessly with a USB receiver or via Bluetooth, and it uses a single AA battery for power.
+Logitech advertises that this mouse will last up to 24 months on a single battery.
+It also has a very accurate sensor and customization software that lets you create profiles, remap buttons, and adjust CPI settings.

-If you're looking for a trackball you can carry with you for travel use, we recommend the Kensington Orbit Wireless Trackball with Scroll Ring.
+If you're looking for a trackball you can carry with you when you're on the go, we recommend the Kensington Orbit Wireless Trackball with Scroll Ring.
 It has a true ambidextrous design with a center-mounted trackball, a ring-style scroll wheel, and two main buttons that serve as left- and right-click buttons on either side.
-There's also an included palm rest that's detachable, making it more compact.
+There's also an included palm that you can detach, making it much more compact.